 The Lower Mainland version of the event is put on by the Nisga’a Ts’amiks Vancouver Society.
 A similar event takes place in northern BC around the same time of the year, in the Nisga’a Nation’s traditional territory.

 First Nations from across the province attend Hoobiyee.
-Participating dancers in recent years included groups from the Gitxsan Nation (in the Skeena region of Northern BC), the local Skwxwu7mesh (Squamish) Nation, Ts’msyen (from northern coastal BC), Lil’wat (from just north of Whistler) and Xaadas (from Haida Gwaii).
+Participating dancers in recent years have included groups from the Gitxsan Nation (in the Skeena region of Northern BC), the local Skwxwu7mesh (Squamish) Nation, Ts’msyen (from northern coastal BC), Lil’wat (from just north of Whistler) and Xaadas (from Haida Gwaii).

 The Nisga’a Nation itself is based in northwestern BC near the Alaskan Panhandle and the Hoobiyee event is in celebration of their New Year.